geeksville/GraXpert/README.md

 <img src="https://github.com/Steffenhir/GraXpert/blob/main/img/GraXpert_LOGO_Hauptvariante.png" width="500"/>
 </p>

+# WARNING: This is a test branch/pip build, you probably don't want it yet.
+For the time being you are better off with the install images from the graxpert homepage! for questions regarding this test build contact kevinh@geeksville.com.

 GraXpert is an astronomical image processing program for extracting and removing gradients in the background of your astrophotos.
 We provide several methods traditional interpolation methods such as Radial Basis Functions (RBF), Splines and Kriging which require